leberns/sp-hello-events/spfx-hello-events/testing-spfx-with-jest.md

 The package `identity-obj-proxy` is needed to allow the loading of modules like scss.
 The following error appears while running the tests if it is not installed:
 `could not locate module ./HelloEvents.module.scss (mapped as identity-obj-proxy`

-These packages are just needed if using Enzyme for the tests:
+These packages are just needed if using Enzyme for the tests (just in case):

 ```
 npm install --save-dev enzyme enzyme-adapter-react-16 jest-environment-enzyme jest-enzyme